-While the director’s foundations may take cue from a laundry list of sources, those films were never more popular until after his pictures made reference to them.
+While the director’s foundations may take a cue from a laundry list of sources, those films were never more popular until after his pictures referred to them.
 Through Tarantino’s nods, his films have repopularized disregarded actors, forgotten music, obscure television shows, and overlooked movies.
-He casts vintage players like John Travolta or Pam Grier in roles both ironic and groundbreaking, and then watches as their careers take off once more.
-His choice of music includes vintage 1970s tunes like “Stuck in the Middle with You” or “Jungle Boogie”, which perfectly invigorate their scenes and immortalize themselves onto film; shortly thereafter, the radio stations are playing them again, and the soundtracks are selling millions.
-Commercials still use Dick Dale’s guitar version of “Misirlou”, which plays over the Pulp Fiction’s opening credits.
+He casts vintage players like John Travolta or Pam Grier in roles both ironic and groundbreaking, and then he watches as their careers take off once more.
+His choice of music includes vintage 1970s tunes like “Stuck in the Middle with You” or “Jungle Boogie,” which perfectly invigorate their scenes and immortalize themselves onto film; shortly after that, the radio stations are playing them again, and the soundtracks are selling millions.
+Commercials still use Dick Dale’s guitar version of “Misirlou,” which plays over the Pulp Fiction’s opening credits.

 Whether Tarantino himself, his uniquely innovative film, or a combination of both captures the audience, the result is always a cultural phenomenon.
 After Pulp Fiction, suddenly every other movie contained chatty hitmen or obscure filmic references in the dialogue.
 Tarantino inspired young filmmakers to make movies like 2 Days in the Valley, Go, Lock, Stock and 2 Smoking Barrels, and Things to Do in Denver When You’re Dead—the list could go on and on.
 Hollywood sought to copy the formula and also went to Tarantino’s literary inspiration of Elmore Leonard for help—Hollywood went and found Get Shorty, Out of Sight, and other hard-boiled crime pictures to adapt.
 Leonard’s Rum Punch is the source material for Tarantino’s own Jackie Brown—a similar film to Pulp Fiction, but where the protagonists think intelligently before acting and rarely ever make mistakes.